Year 3/4 Curriculum Overview

 |The Circle Of Life||The Explosive Planet||Food Glorious Food||National Treasures||Incredible India||Water, Water

-The Circle Of Life
+The Circle of Life

 Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities compared to the UK.
-They will then imagine how this will affect how people live in these areas.
+They will then consider how this will affect how people live in these areas.

-The children will discover how the Savannah plants and animals have adapted in order to survive the very dry conditions of central Africa.
-They will explore the idea food chains and how these create the circle of life and exploring how this links to an even bigger food web!
-Comparing habitats is also important for the children to understand that not all animals live and survive in the same habitats, linking to adaptations.
-A trip to Whipsnade zoo allows children to see the African animals up close and have an educational session with a zoo keeper to look at animal artefacts up close.
+The children will discover how the Savannah plants and animals have adapted so they can survive the very dry conditions of central Africa.
+They will explore the idea of food chains and how these create the circle of life and explore how this links to an even bigger food web.
+When comparing habitats, the children also understand that not all animals are able to live in the same environment and therefore need to adapt in order to survive.
+In addition, the children will also look at the positive and negative impacts humans have on the Serengeti and the importance of protecting its decreasing numbers of wildlife.

 Food Glorious Food

-This topic involves the discovery of why food is so important to our daily lives.
-Children will be given the opportunity to investigate the different ingredients that make up a meal and consider why peoples’ tastes differ in terms of their age, culture and gender, as well as why we like the taste of some foods more than others.
-Children will go on to study the science behind how taste, smell and appearance can affect our food choices and what happens when we eat and digest our food.
-Children develop their drawing skills by creating their own still-life arrangements using food items and study the paintings of Giuseppe Arcimbolo.
-They will also design and paint their own fruit faces.
-Children compare how food is grown by different farming methods around the world.
-They will look at the farm as a basic system and compare how it has changed over time.
-They will gain an awareness of fair trade and learn money skills of sharing profits between workers.
+Children investigate the different ingredients that make up a meal and consider why peoples’ tastes differ in terms of their age, culture and gender, as well as why we like the taste of some foods more than others.
+They will then study the science behind how taste, smell and appearance can affect our food choices and what happens when we eat and digest our food.
+Children gain an understanding of the digestive system and the role each organ plays within this.
+They also learn about the different types of teeth in the human body and the role they play in consuming food.

+In geography, children discover where many of the foods we eat originate from and work out their carbon footprint in terms of food miles from plough to plate.
+Children compare how food is grown using different farming methods around the world.
+They also look at the farm as a basic system and compare how it has changed over time.
+They gain an awareness of fair trade and how profits are shared between workers.

-In this unit the children will learn about the location of India within the world and the geographical features of the country.
-They will be investigating the origin of the term “Bollywood” and its impact on western society.
+In this geography- based unit the children will learn about the location of India within the world and the geographical features of the sub-continent, including the Himalayas.

 Water, Water Everywhere